 People are best checking that the company (and often the investment itself) is regulated by the Financial Conduct Authority.
 You can check out any company to see if they are regulated by using the FREE FCA register.

-If you believe you have investment problems and suspect a scam, if may be that you are able to make a claim.
-Contact the team at Get Claims Advice for a FREE chat.
+If you believe you have investment problems and suspect a scam, it may be that you are able to make a claim.
+You can find out more about mis-sold pensions here, or contact the team at Get Claims Advice for a FREE chat.